note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ---
-title: "Typescript Typelevel Tic-Tac-Toe: Overkill edition!"
+title: "TypeScript Typelevel Tic-Tac-Toe: Overkill edition!"
 date: "2022-08-23"
-description: "The Typescript typesystem is very powerful!
+description: "The TypeScript typesystem is very powerful!
 Powerful enough to build a fully functioning, dynamically sized, Tic Tac Toe Game with a
 UI displaying the state of the game"
 ---